ONE Championship: Overview and broadcasters

-ONE events air globally via networks like Vidio, Indosiar, and NET. in Indonesia; MediaCorp Channel 5 (Singapore); TV5/One Sports (Philippines); Workpoint TV/Channel 7 (Thailand); and AbemaTV (Japan).
-A 10-year deal with ESPN Star Sports began in 2012, with later agreements including Turner Sports (2018–2021 U.S. coverage on B/R Live/TNT), Amazon Prime Video (2022–2027 U.S./Canada rights), beIN Sports (2022 MENA expansion), Seven Network (2023 Australia via 7plus), and Sky Sports (2023 UK/Ireland).
+ONE events air globally via networks like Vidio, Indosiar, and MDTV in Indonesia; MediaCorp Channel 5 (Singapore); RPTV/One Sports (Philippines); Workpoint TV/Channel 7 (Thailand); and AbemaTV (Japan).
+A 10-year deal with ESPN Star Sports began in 2012, with later agreements including Turner Sports (2018–2021 U.S. coverage on B/R Live/TNT), Amazon Prime Video (2022–2027 U.S./Canada rights), beIN Sports (2022 MENA expansion), Seven Network (2023 Australia via 7plus), ESPN (2025 New Zealand via Disney+) and Sky Sports (2023 UK/Ireland).
 Events also stream live on YouTube and Facebook Watch in select regions.

 Anti-doping policy

 In August 2022, ONE Championship announced an anti-doping partnership with International Doping Tests & Management, a subsidiary of Drug Free Sport International, who will independently handle all testing of its fighters for "illegal substances", beginning with ONE 160 that month.
 Although the organization planned to introduce World Anti-Doping Agency standard testing in 2019, prior to its partnership with International Doping Tests & Management, ONE had not publicly drug-tested its athletes.